You are here

 Activities & Amenities

 Featuring large herds of white-tailed and mule deer, abundant migratory and resident waterfowl, multiple flocks of wild turkey and excellent fishing on the Missouri River, the 2,154± acre Eagle Roost Ranch is among the richest, most diverse properties that we have had the privilege to represent.
 The Karl E Mundt National Wildlife Refuge, established in 1974 for the primary purpose of bald eagle conservation, borders the ranch on both the North and South sides.
 The ranch consists of 1854± acres deeded and approximately 300± acres of accretion land.
+The accretion land is presently being surveyed and the actual acreage will be updated when the survey is completed.
+The process of obtaining a quit claim deed to the accretion land is underway.
+The sellers will provide the same to the new owner after completion.
 The Missouri River flows for over 1.5 miles on the eastern border of the ranch and provides extensive riparian habitat.
 Other prominent water resources include a four-acre pond fed by a flowing artesian well, six smaller ponds, rural water, springs and wetlands.

 The property consists of approximately 500± acres of productive bottomland and timber flanked by broad, tree lined river breaks and a plateau elevated above the valley floor.
 The agricultural component of the ranch is leased to a local rancher who runs 200-225 cow/calf pairs on the property for approximately 5 months.
 The ranch has approximately 146± acres irrigated using a Valley center pivot irrigation system.
 Another 177± acres of alfalfa are sub-irrigated along the river bottom along with additional 90 acres of dryland crop.